 Wayne Lang, Chair

-Wayne is a Senior Financial Advisor at Assante Capital and has several offices in Ontario and Quebec.
+Wayne is a Senior Wealth Advisor at Assante Capital and has several offices in Ontario and Quebec.
 Prior to studying art history, he graduated with a B. Comm. from Concordia.
 After years of IT consulting for corporate and government clients in North America and Europe, he began his financial planning business.
 Wayne hosts garden tours at his Port Hope home, Lilac Hollow, to support various charities.

 Peter is a Cobourg native who taught History and English at the secondary level before earning a Masters degree from Queens and becoming Principal of Cobourg Collegiate West.
 Since “retiring” in 1996, Peter has served as the Mayor of Cobourg from 2000-2010, chair of both the Cobourg YMCA and Rotary Club. and campaign chair for the Northumberland United Way.